Understanding Your Hard Hat Expiration Date

 Hard Hat Lifespan

-All hard hats are made with durable materials to keep laborers safe, but no device will last forever.
+Hard hats are made with durable materials to keep laborers safe, but no device will last forever.
 Hard hats will degrade over time when they are exposed to sunlight, extreme temperatures, and general wear and tear that can weaken the protective properties of the device.

-There is no specific service life set in stone that specifies how long a hard hat is good for, but most manufacturers recommend replacing a helmet every 3 – 5 years if they have not been damaged during service.
+There is no specific service life set in stone that specifies how long a hard hat is good for, but most manufacturers recommend replacing a helmet every 3 – 5 years if it has not been damaged during service.
 It’s important to note that MSA hard hats may degrade differently than Fibre-Metal hard hats for example, and you may need to replace your hard hat sooner if it has been damaged.
 The lifespan of your hard hat starts the day you receive the equipment, not the manufacture date inscribed within the helmet.

 OSHA Requirements – Section 1926.100